Skip to content

 What this looks like

-• Two weeks shadowing the business — sales, ops, the engineering team
+• Two weeks getting to know the business: sales, operations, and the engineering team

-• 1:1s with the founder, leadership, and key engineers
+• One-on-one chats with the founder, leadership, and key engineers

-• Audit of the current stack, vendors, hiring plans, and incident history
+• A review of your current tools, vendors, hiring plans, and past problems

-• Risk register — where technology is helping vs. holding back
+• A clear list of where technology is helping and where it's holding you back

 Common questions